toptensoftware/codeonly/readme.md

 }
 ```

-Consider for example a dialog class where you want to maintain the same
+Consider, for example, a dialog class where you want to maintain the same
 frame around every dialog's content, but have different content in the main
 body.